nushell/nushell.github.io/commands/docs/url.md

 title: url
 categories: |
   network
-version: 0.76.0
+version: 0.77.0
 network: |
-  Various commands for working with URLs
+  Various commands for working with URLs.
 usage: |
-  Various commands for working with URLs
+  Various commands for working with URLs.
 ---

 # <code>{{ $frontmatter.title }}</code> for network